DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Create Potion**

 - Description: It's always good to have some spare healing on hand.
 - Mechanic: Major.
 For 1 PP, Create a Potion of Healing.
-After successfully completing a Quick Rest, you can exchange one Rest Card for a Potion of Healing without expending Power Points.
+After successfully completing a Quick Rest, you can exchange one Rest Card to create a Potion of Healing without expending Power Points.
 All Potions created last until the end of your next Full Rest.
 - XP: 2
 - Prereq Role: Support
 - Prereq Level: 2